-- 1. All guests must have a visitor's ID.
-Guests using the recreational facilities may not access other AUA campus buildings. - 2.
-Patrons utilize all recreational facilities at their own risk. - 3.
+- 1. Patrons utilize all recreational facilities at their own risk. - 2.
 All patrons must follow proper court etiquette at all times (no swearing, throwing sports equipment, etc.).
-They must be considerate of players on the adjoining court. - 4.
+They must be considerate of players on the adjoining court. - 3.
 No food, drink (except for water in closed containers), or chewing gum is permitted.
-Players are encouraged to keep the courts and surrounding areas clean. - 5.
+Players are encouraged to keep the courts and surrounding areas clean. - 4.
 Appropriate athletic footwear is required.
-Shoes that leave black marks on the courts are prohibited. - 6.
-Proper athletic attire, including a shirt, is required at all times. - 7.
+Shoes that leave black marks on the courts are prohibited. - 5.
+Proper athletic attire, including a shirt, is required at all times. - 6.
 Alcoholic beverages are not permitted anywhere on AUA property.